Rigo-codes/aisd-jse-conditional-statements/README.md

 The `else` statement can be added after an `if` statement to define an alternative block of code to execute when the `if` condition is `false`.

-- [ ] In your `index.js` file, change the value of the `weather` variable to `"sunny"`.
+- [ x] In your `index.js` file, change the value of the `weather` variable to `"sunny"`.
 Do this by creating a new line that reassigns the variable, rather than modifying the original line where it is declared.
-- [ ] Update your code to expand your example with an `else` statement:
+- [ x] Update your code to expand your example with an `else` statement:

 ```js
 // Using `if` and `else` to handle different conditions